 Yet another Ponsonby fave, SPQR has been keeping working lunchers alive and well in Auckland since 1992—they even have a dedicated ‘long lunch’ menu…these peeps are after our own hearts, indeed.
 Park that derriere on one of the long outdoor tables and soak in the sunshine as the fabulous staff look after your culinary needs as day turns to night.

-Don’t be put off those stools, because with the food and wine as good as it is at Depot, it’s easy to get comfortable and settle in for some serious hours.
+Don’t be put off those stools, because, with the food and wine as good as it is at Depot, it’s easy to get comfortable and settle in for some serious hours.
 The staff are incredibly knowledgeable about what’s on offer, and the fact that you can choose from their shared menu—ordering a stream of food rather than it all arriving at once—means that one hour can turn into the next.
-Night would have descended before you know it.
+The night will descend before you know it.
 Always busy and always with a great vibe, Depot easily makes the list of places to enjoy a long lunch in Auckland.

 Revamped and better than ever, The Cav is one spot where a long lunch is almost inevitable.
 There’s plenty of room inside, but sitting in the warm sunlight on the deck while tucking into their gastro pub food, it’s as if time has stood still and the harsh reality of adulting has disappeared.
 Relax.
 Enjoy.
 The world has returned to its axis.